 Analysis of theories and practices that assist individuals in success in organizations.
 Students develop the ability to add value to employing organizations and enhance individual careers.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course examines the theories and practices of contemporary organizational communication.
 This course will allow the student to understand how and why organizations operate as they do.
 Upon completion of the course, the student will have a better understanding of managing people, motivating employees, managing organizational stress, developing teams or groups in organizations, making decisions in organizations, leading employees, and designing organizational jobs.
 The course will prepare the student for developing effective organizational communication skills that will lead to success in his/her career and organizational work.

 Course Requirements Checklist

 The student will write a Research Paper concerning a specific aspect of organizational communication.
-The Literature Review completed in Module/Week 3, in shortened form, will serve as the foundation of the Research Paper.
+The Literature Review completed in Module 3: Week 3, in shortened form, will serve as the foundation of the Research Paper.
 The student will use the topic he or she chose for the Literature Review to write the Research Paper.
-The Research Paper will be 6–8 full pages, accompanied by a list of references (works cited) in current APA format.
+The Research Paper will be 8-10 full pages, accompanied by a list of references (works cited) in current APA format.

-During the module/week in which the student is not responsible for completing his or her Research Paper Presentation, he or she will post a reply of at least 150 words to at least 1 classmate’s presentation.
+Students will embed the Research Paper Presentation video as the thread in this Discussion.
+In addition, he or she will post a reply of at least 150 words to at least 1 classmate’s presentation.
 The reply must include 1 positive comment and 1 constructive criticism comment.

-The student will have a Midterm Exam and a Final Exam.
-These exams will be open-book/open-notes, and will each contain 100 multiple-choice and/or true-false questions that cover material from the textbook readings.
-The student will have 2 hours and 45 minutes to complete each exam.
+The student will have a Quiz: Midterm and a Quiz: Quiz: Final Comprehensive Examination.
+These quizzes will be open-book/open-notes, and will each contain 100 multiple-choice and/or true-false questions that cover material from the textbook readings.
+The student will have 2 hours and 45 minutes to complete each quiz.